aarsh121/Recipe_site_traffic/README.md

 # Recipe_site_traffic

 Tasty Bytes 🍜 Recipe Site Web Traffic
-This project was my final practical exam for my Data Scientist Professional certification with Python and SQL at DataCamp.
+This project is from DataCamp.

 Synopsis 📋